tutsi5/landing-page/README.md

 # landing-page
-This is a project I am doing as part of the curriculum from The Odin Project.
-In it, I will demonstrate the HTML and CSS (Flexbox) knowledge I have acquired up to this point.
+Simple Landing Page - this project is a part of The Odin Project curriculum.
+In it, I've demonstrated the HTML and CSS (Flexbox) knowledge I have acquired up to that point.

 Photos by (in order of appearance):
 Inge Wallumrød (https://www.pexels.com/@ingewallu/);